EVAC+: Multi-scale V-net with Deep Feature CRF Layers for Brain Extraction: Methods

 where $L$ is the loss function, $G$ is the previous gradients in the chain rule, $x^{\prime}$ is the input to the next layer.
 There are two major changes one can make in the layer to modify the target gradient.
 One is altering the non-linear function, hence changing $\frac{\delta x^{\prime}}{\delta z}$.
 We aim to change $\frac{\delta z}{\delta w}$ which is the input to the layer.
 In other words, we are defining $x$ to be

 $x_{prev}$ stands for the input from the previous layer that reduces the feature size.
-This is present in any U-Net type architecture. $x_{raw}$ is the raw input resized to match the layer's feature shape.
-It forces the weight to update using a meaningful information even if the $x_{prev}$ provides a non-important feature, which is the case when training from a randomly initialized model.
-This multi-scale scheme is especially helpful in medical imaging segmentation, as transfer learning is often not an option.
+This is present in any U-net-type architecture. $x_{raw}$ is the raw input resized to match the layer's feature shape.
+It forces the weight to update using meaningful information even if the $x_{prev}$ provides a non-important feature, important especially when training from a randomly initialized model.